-These cases are just the tip of the iceberg, after weeks of damage control.
-Facebook stock plummeted 14% after the Cambridge Analytica scandal, removing $75 billion from the company’s market cap, and by Tuesday night, it fell again by 5%.
+This lawsuit comes at a harrowing time for the social media giant as it is faced with another lawsuit in New York where it is accused of allowing housing advertisers to discriminate based on age, sex or race.
+However, these cases are just the tip of the iceberg.
+Facebook’s stock plummeted 14% after the Cambridge Analytica scandal, removing $75 billion from the company’s market cap.
+By Tuesday night, it fell again by 5%.

-According to Bloomberg, the company will not unveil any home products at its May 1st developer conference.
+Because of all these security fears now associated with the company, Facebook is not likely to announce their long-awaited, long-rumored smart speaker anytime soon.
+According to business news media company Bloomberg, the company will not unveil any home products at its May 1st developer conference.

 The Facebook smart speaker with an Alexa-like digital assistant will not be revealed until the company decides it strikes a good balance on how it collects user data.
 According to the same report, even in focus-group testing, users were not too keen on having a Facebook device in their home.